PaddlePaddle/Paddle/doc/design/parallel_do.md

 AddInput(kPlaces, "Devices used for parallel processing");
 AddOutput(kOutputs, "Outputs needed to be merged from different devices").AsDuplicable();
 AddOutput(kParallelScopes,
-          "Container for all local variables in forward pass.");
+          "Scopes for all local variables in forward pass.
+One scope for each device");
 AddAttr<framework::BlockDesc *>(kParallelBlock,
                                 "List of operaters to be executed in parallel");
 ```